ios2010/VINS-Mobile/README.md

 # VINS-Mobile
-## Monocular Visual-Inertial State Estimation for Mobile Augmented Reality
+## Monocular Visual-Inertial State Estimator on Mobile Phones

-VINS-Mobile is a real-time visual-inertial-based augmentged reality system.
-This code implements an **initilization-free** **monocular** sliding window based **visual-inertial-loop** odometry, which is running on IOS devices in real time.
+VINS-Mobile is a real-time monocular visual-inertial state estimator developed by members of the HKUST Aerial Robotics Group.
+It runs on compatible iOS devices, and provides localization services for augmented reality (AR) applications.
+It is also tested for state estimation and feedback control for autonomous drones.
+VINS-Mobile uses sliding window optimization-based formulation for providing high-accuracy visual-inertial odometry with automatic initialization and failure recovery.
+The accumulated odometry errors are corrected in real-time using global pose graph SLAM.
+An AR demonstration is provided to showcase its capability.

-**Authors:** Peiliang LI, Tong QIN, Zhenfei YANG, Kejie QIU, and [Shaojie SHEN](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=en) from [HKUST Aerial Robotics](http://uav.ust.hk/)
+**Authors:** Peiliang LI, Tong QIN, Zhenfei YANG, Kejie QIU, and [Shaojie SHEN](http://www.ece.ust.hk/ece.php/profile/facultydetail/eeshaojie) from [HKUST Aerial Robotics Group](http://uav.ust.hk/)

 **Videos:**